abhriyaroy/RxLowpoly/README.md

  - LowpolyRxJava uses [JNI](#jni) with 64 bit support to meet google specified requirement for all apps to be 64 bit enabled by August 2019.
  - Use of [JNI](#jni) enables much faster execution than other similar libraries.
  - Use of [Sobel Operator](#sobel-operator) for edge deteaction.
- - Use of [Delaunay Triangulation](#delaunay-triangulation) on the result from the sobel operator to construct the final crsystallized effect on the image.
+ - Use of [Delaunay Triangulation](#delaunay-triangulation) on the result from the sobel operator to construct the final crsystallized lowpoly effect on the image.

  ### JNI